-“When I say a term like ‘precision medicine,’ or ‘precision health care,’” what's your mind immediately go to?
+“When I say a term like ‘precision medicine,’ or ‘precision health care,’ what does your mind immediately go to?
 For most of us in this room, it probably goes to genetics and Cas9, CRISPR-based editing, genetic predictions, and that’s fair,” Groves said.
 “But what if I said personalized health care or personalized medicine?”

-Distinct from demographics—things like age, gender, or income level, which he said measure facts about a person in the moment—psychographics tend to measure characteristics that hold up over time.
-When psychographics are laid over geography the resulting “microcultures” are very local—but these are important to health systems, because that’s how health care markets operate.
+Unlike demographics—which collect facts like age, gender, or income level, measuring data about a person in the moment—Groves said that psychographics tend to measure characteristics that hold up over time.
+When psychographics are laid over geography, the resulting “microcultures” are very local.
+But these are important to health systems, because that’s how health care markets operate.

-Groves also discussed the collaborators Daniel Kahneman and Amos Tversky, who created the field of behavioral economics by upending the idea that human beings always acted rationally—they introduced the idea that in fact, humans make plenty of illogical choices and take short cuts in their decision making.1
+Groves also discussed the collaborators Daniel Kahneman, PhD, and Amos Tversky, PhD, who created the field of behavioral economics by upending the idea that human beings always acted rationally.
+In fact, Kahneman and Tversky posited, humans make plenty of illogical choices and take shortcuts in their decision making.1

-Separately, Kahneman and a one-time student, Richard Thaler, won Nobel Prizes for what is now called called nudge theory—the idea that behavior can be changed slowly by a series of small changes or “nudges.”
+Kahneman and a former student, Richard Thaler, PhD, won separate Nobel Prizes for what is now called nudge theory: the idea that behavior can be changed slowly over time by a series of small changes, or nudges.
 Health systems are paying attention to how they can harness psychographics and deploy the data into nudges, giving them a chance to direct populations toward healthier choices, Groves said.

 “Now, I’m not suggesting that you can take psychographic profiling down to the individual level and influence the behavior because, by definition, it is defining microcultures, not individuals,” he said.
 “But it can be extremely useful if you are a health system, and you’re trying to plan strategically for the future.”

 An important feature of AI in these circumstances is that it is not judgmental, Groves said.
-He pointed to one example of a woman who was not taking her medication, but the AI in making decisions noted that she was having a Coke every day and recommended she put her medication with the Coke so she would not forget.
-“As a physician, I might say, ‘well, the first thing we have to do is get rid of that Coke,’ but that’s not really ideal, is it?”
-Putting the medications near the Coke helped the woman become compliant with taking them.
+He pointed to an example of a woman who was not taking her medication, but the AI tracking her decisions noted that she was having a Coke every day; the algorithm recommended that she put her medications with the Coke so she would not forget to take them.
+“As a physician, I might say, ‘Well, the first thing we have to do is get rid of that Coke,’ but that’s not really ideal, is it?” noted Groves.
+Putting the medications near the Coke did, in fact, help the woman become compliant

-There’s great power to these data, Groves said.
-Historically, pharmaceutical companies primarily used psychographics for marketing; understanding that the data could also be used to help people stay on medication or eat healthier food could allow health systems “to actually manage this beast and turn it towards good.”
+These data have great power, Groves said.
+Historically, pharmaceutical companies primarily used psychographics for marketing; understanding that the data could also be used to help people stay on medication or eat healthier food could allow health systems “to actually manage this beast and turn it toward good.”¨